mike10004/git-multi-bundler/README.md

 credentials and aborts.)

-Windows is not supported as an execution platform, but POSIX-like platforms should all be supported, though testing only occurs on Linux.
+Windows is not supported as an execution platform, but POSIX-like platforms should all be supported, though testing is only performed on Linux.

 ## Unit Tests